You are on our United Kingdom site

 The Government has powers to (i) add to this list of restricted variations and (ii) clarify what payments, expenses or other contractual benefits are not considered to be restricted variations.
 There is also an anti-avoidance provision, which makes the inclusion of a variation clause (or so-called flexibility clauses) that would enable the employer to make changes to any of the above restricted matters without the employee’s agreement a restricted variation.

-This exception appears to be a high hurdle for an employer.
-If the exception applies, the dismissal will not be automatically unfair, however an Employment Tribunal must still assess whether the dismissal was fair in all the circumstances, considering certain factors, including:
+This exception appears to be a high hurdle for an employer and although the dismissal will not be automatically unfair if the exception applies, an Employment Tribunal must still assess whether the dismissal was fair in all the circumstances.
+In doing so it must consider certain factors, including:

 These factors do not replace the usual tests for fairness of a dismissal and would generally be considered by a tribunal anyway.

-The net effect of these changes will mean that fire and rehire (and fire and replace) will likely become an absolute last resort.
-Clearly, the policy intent behind these changes is to prevent the more extreme high profile examples of fire and rehire practices that played out in recent years.
-However, these provisions may have unintended consequences and impact employers who may not consider themselves engaging in the types of mass fire and rehire exercises behind the policy intent.
+The net effect of all these changes will mean that fire and rehire (and fire and replace) will likely become an absolute last resort.
+Clearly, the policy intent behind these changes is to prevent the more extreme high-profile examples of fire and rehire practices that played out in recent years.
+However, these provisions will likely have unintended consequences and impact employers who may not consider themselves engaging in the types of mass fire and rehire exercises behind the policy intent.

-However, softening of the drafting during the Employment Rights Bill’s passage in Parliament will give employers some reassurance that certain changes, such as office moves or changes to job duties will not trigger the automatically unfair dismissal protections as had originally been proposed.
-However, employers will be keen to see what is added to the list of restricted variations by regulations in the future to see if this changes.
+However, the softening of the drafting during the ERA 2025’s passage in Parliament will give employers some reassurance that certain changes, such as office moves or changes to job duties will not trigger the automatically unfair dismissal protections as had originally been proposed (although will still need to be fair on ordinary principles and applying the statutory factors).
+However, employers will be keen to see what the Government decides to add to the list of restricted variations and what it ultimately decides following its consultation on expenses and shift patterns covered by the definition of ‘restricted variations’.

-Under the new rules, flexibility clauses that enable an employer to make changes to any terms relating to “restricted variations” without employee agreement will be a restricted variation.
+Under the new rules, flexibility clauses that enable an employer to make changes to any terms relating to ‘restricted variations’ without employee agreement will be a restricted variation.
 As such, trying to impose such a flexibility clause without agreement would be caught by these rules and employers may face the risk of any dismissal being automatically unfair.
-However, this does not appear to prohibit such flexibility clauses where they are in contracts before the fire and rehire changes come into force, or where such a clause is included in the contract at the outset of employment after the Employment Rights Bill has become law, or of course in respect of “unrestricted matters” (such as duties or place of work).
+However, this does not appear to prohibit such flexibility clauses where they are in contracts before the fire and rehire changes come into force, or where such a clause is included in the contract at the outset of employment after the provisions become law, or of course in respect of ‘unrestricted matters’ (such as duties or place of work).
+The consultation on changes to expenses, benefits and shift patterns also notes the Government’s intention that the new fire and rehire provisions in ERA 2025 do not affect employers’ ability to change employment conditions via means other than fire and rehire, for example through valid variation clauses or through non-contractual changes, such as changes to policies, which will not be affected.

 Timing and developments

-The Government has said that it will consult on the fire and rehire measures in Autumn 2025 and has also promised to monitor the level of compliance with the current Code of Practice on dismissal and re-engagement and will update it to reflect the changes in law for fire and rehire in the Employment Rights Bill.
+The Government has also promised to monitor the level of compliance with the current Code of Practice on dismissal and re-engagement and will update it to reflect the changes in law for fire and rehire in the ERA 2025.
 The Government will also issue further guidance in respect of scenarios where the collective redundancy consultation obligations are triggered.

-The Government has said that the measures relating to fire and rehire will take effect as follows:
+The Government updated timeline indicates that the measures relating to fire and rehire will take effect as follows:

 Subscribe to our Newsletter